sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-dpu-scope-dpu-driven-setup.md

 | Up | Down | DPU0 | DPU0 | NPU will forward all traffic to DPU0, since DPU0 is preferred and reachable. |
 | Up | Up | DPU0 | DPU0 | If both DPU is up, then we respect the preferred DPU. |

+For more details on NPU-to-DPU probes,

-The data path and packet format of the BFD probe will be the same as the one defined in the main HA design doc.
+- The data path and packet format of the BFD probe will be the same as the one defined in the main HA design doc.
 Please refer to the [Card level NPU-to-DPU liveness probe design](./smart-switch-ha-hld.md#61-card-level-npu-to-dpu-liveness-probe).
+- For the detailed design of BFD probe in SmartSwitch, please refer to SmartSwitch BFD detailed design doc.

 ### 6.2.
 DPU-to-DPU liveness probe